 The cinema was again rebuilt in 1927, to the plans of architect C. Reynolds Winter in a Neo-Classical style.
 It had opened by August 1927, with over 900 seats in the stalls area alone.
 It was remodeled in an Art Deco style in 1937 and the stage was enlarged.

-The North Sydney Orpheum Theatre was closed on 19th March 1962 with a screening of “Gone With the Wind”.
+The North Sydney Orpheum Theatre was closed on 19th March 1962 with a screening of Clark Gable in “Gone With the Wind”.
 It had been purchased by the Main Roads Department to make way for the new Warringah Expressway, and was demolished later in 1962.

 The Virgonas also owned the still open Cremorne Orpheum Theatre and the short-lived Astor Theatre in downtown Sydney.

 Just login to your account and subscribe to this theater